chrislee35/passivetotal/README.md

-	  -H <ip or hash> Queries for SSL certificate history associated with a given IP or SHA-1 hash -T <ip or dom>  Queries for Tracker information associated with a given IP or domain -o <ip or dom>  Queries for OSINT on a given IP or domain SETTING VALUES  -i <value>      Sets the value, used in conjuntion with -c, -t, -e, -w, -d, or -x Valid values for -i depend on what it's used with:
+	  -H <ip or hash> Queries for SSL certificate history associated with a given IP or SHA-1 hash -T <ip or dom>  Queries for Tracker information associated with a given IP or domain -o <ip or dom>  Queries for OSINT on a given IP or domain -M <ip or dom>  Queries for Malware sample records for a given IP or domain SETTING VALUES  -i <value>      Sets the value, used in conjuntion with -c, -t, -e, -w, -d, or -x Valid values for -i depend on what it's used with:
 	                  -c : malicious, non-malicious, suspicious, unknown
 	                  -t : <a tag name consisting of characters: [a-zA-Z_]>
 	                  -e, -w, -d, -x: true, false

 ## Usage

     # Initialize the API wrapper with an apikey (using the default endpoint URL of https://api.passivetotal.org/v2/)